aadityaagrawal/Calculator_App/README.md

-# calculator_app
+# CALCULATOR APP

 A new Flutter project.
-In this you can perform various calculations.
+This app helps you to conduct various calculations.
+I have also created ANDROID and IOS updates.

 ## Getting Started